cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 No functions found
 ```

-Let's look at specific use cases which can help you to annotate data
+Let's see on examples how to use DL models for annotation in different
-for different tasks.
+computer vision tasks.

 ### Tracking using SiamMask